-Theft of mobile phones and tablets is at an all-time high, and if you use your phone for business it might hold sensitive information.
+Theft of mobile phones and tablets is at an all-time high, and if you use your phone for business, it might hold sensitive information.
 Apple has added some privacy and security settings in its latest iOS update.
-Follow the 7 steps bellow to protect the sensitive information on your iPhone.
+Follow the seven steps below to protect the confidential information on your iPhone.

 Upgrade the pin on your lock screen

-Still using the same 4 digit pin code you also use for your home alarm and debit card?
-In “Settings” - “Touch ID & Passcodes”, you can set a 6 digit pin or a custom alphanumeric password.
-The best password is a mix of numbers and letters, avoid something easily guessable (like "password1").
+Still using the same four-digit pin code, you also use for your home alarm and debit card?
+In “Settings” – “Touch ID & Passcodes,” you can set a six digit pin or a custom alphanumeric password.
+The best password is a mix of numbers and letters, avoid something easily guessable (like “password1”).

 Limit home screen access